ricky2001/ricky2001/README.md

-- 👋 Hi, I’m ricky
+- 👋 Hi, I’m Sai Ricky
 - 👀 I’m interested in Dev.
-- 🌱 I’m currently learning SE
+- 🌱 I’m currently fresh graduate of SE
 - 📫 How to reach me linkid: www.linkedin.com/in/sai-ricky-chan-3264a0288, saireacky@gmail.com

 <details>